Diamond Mine (video game)

-Diamond Mine is a video game first published by MRM Software for the Acorn Electron and BBC Micro home computers in 1984.
+Diamond Mine is a maze video game first published by MRM Software for the Acorn Electron and BBC Micro home computers in 1984.
 Diamond Mine was reissued by Blue Ribbon in 1985 and ported to other systems in 1985 and 1986.
 Blue Ribbon released a sequel, Diamond Mine II, at the same time.
-Both games are similar to the 1983 game Oil's Well, which itself is a re-themed version of the 1982 Anteater arcade game.
+Both games are similar to the 1983 game Oil's Well, which itself is a re-themed version of the 1982 Anteater arcade video game.

 Gameplay

 The aim of the game is to guide a pipe through a maze-like mine to collect diamonds while avoiding hitting the walls or the patrolling monsters.
 The player has a set length of pipe for each level.
 Once the pipe has started moving, it cannot stop and if it is retracted, that section of pipe is lost.
 If the pipe is hit by a monster or hits a wall, twice the amount of pipe is lost.
 Diamonds are placed sporadically in the maze and there is no way to kill the monsters.